MooersLab/jupyterlabcctbxsnips/README.md

 This readme file serves this GitHub site and three others: [jupyterlabcctbxsnipsplus](https://github.com/MooersLab/jupyterlabcctbxsnipsplus), [jupyterlabpymolpysnips](https://github.com/MooersLab/jupyterlabpymolpysnips), and [jupyterlabpymolpysnipsplus](https://github.com/MooersLab/jupyterlabpymolpysnipsplus).

-An associated GitHub Pages list the snippet names and decriptions by <a class="tab" href="https://mooerslab.github.io/jupyterlabcctbxsnips/"> category.</a>
+An associated GitHub Pages list the snippet names and descriptions by <a class="tab" href="https://mooerslab.github.io/jupyterlabcctbxsnips/"> category.</a>

 ## Introduction

 The PyMOL is a powerful and popular molecular graphics program.
 The Computational Crystallography Toolbox (CCTBX) is the open-source part of the Phenix project.
-JuptyerLab is an Integrated Development Environment (IDE) for editing Jupyter Notebooks.
+JupyterLab is an Integrated Development Environment (IDE) for editing Jupyter Notebooks.
 Jupyter Notebooks support reproducible computational work in structural biology with CCTBX and PyMOL.

 Jupyter Notebooks notebooks are also useful for exploring new software and deplyinging tutorials for new software.